Shane Roiser

-He qualified as a dentist before playing rugby full-time where he represented England at Student, Development and U21 levels.
+He qualified as a dentist before playing rugby full-time, where he represented England at Student, Development and U21 levels.

-His contract at London Wasps ended in 2004.
-After Wasps he played for Blackheath Rugby Club.
+His contract with the London Wasps ended in 2004.
+After Wasps, he played for Blackheath Rugby Club.

-On retiring from the professional game, he returned to his profession as a dentist in Oxhey, near Watford, Hertfordshire.
+After retiring from the professional game, he returned to his profession as a dentist in Oxhey, near Watford, Hertfordshire.
 He still plays in the occasional match for charity.